Diamond R Cattle beef share boxes of frozen steaks, roasts, and ground beef ready for the freezer

 Organizing Your Freezer: Do This Before Your Beef Arrives

-When your boxes arrive, don't just stack everything in at random.
-Group your packages by type — steaks together, roasts together, ground beef together, specialty cuts together.
+Sort by cut category first.
+When your boxes arrive, do not just stack everything in at random.
+Group your packages by type: steaks together, roasts together, ground beef together, specialty cuts together.
 This saves you a lot of digging later and makes meal planning easier.

+Label your shelves or zones.
 A piece of masking tape with "Steaks," "Roasts," "Ground," and "Specialty" goes a long way.
 Some customers use bins or baskets inside chest freezers to keep things separated.

-You'll use it most often.
-Keep it accessible at the top or front of the freezer so it's easy to pull.
+Ground beef goes in front.
+You will use it most often, so keep it accessible at the top or front of the freezer where it is easy to pull.

+Roasts and specialty cuts go to the back.
 These are your weekend and occasion cuts.
 Tuck them toward the back and pull them out intentionally when you have time to do them right.

-As a general guide: a quarter share needs roughly 4–5 cubic feet, a half share needs 7–8 cubic feet, and a whole share needs 14–16 cubic feet.
-If you're running tight on space, consider a standalone chest freezer — they're more efficient and will serve you well year after year.
+Know your freezer space.
+As a general guide: a quarter share needs roughly 4 to 5 cubic feet, a half share needs 7 to 8 cubic feet, and a whole share needs 14 to 16 cubic feet.
+If you are running tight on space, consider a standalone chest freezer.
+They are more efficient and will serve you well year after year.

 The Golden Rule: Rotate As You Go